redsanket/spark/external/starling/guide/getting_started/index.rst

 Getting Started
 ===============

+..
+10/16/14 - Copy edited documentation.

 Introduction
 ============

-Starling runs on the Cobalt Blue (CB) cluser and uses the `HCatalog <https://cwiki.apache.org/confluence/display/Hive/HCatalog>`_ server to  store the meta-data about its tables and the HDFS on this cluster to store all the data.
+Starling runs on the Cobalt Blue (CB) cluster and uses the `HCatalog <https://cwiki.apache.org/confluence/display/Hive/HCatalog>`_ server to  store the meta-data about its tables and the HDFS on this cluster to store all the data.
 The tables used by Starling are stored in the ``starling`` database and have the ``starling_`` prefix in their names.